halimehrostamzadeh/My-Python-Data-Science-ML-NLP-DL/README.md

 # Data-Science-ML
-It caintain complete code and explanation of seaborn which is very powerfull library in python..
+It caintains complete code and explanation of seaborn which is very powerfull library in python..!